 When you set up virtual appliances under the load balancer, do so only for virtual appliances that have been configured for use with vRealize Automation.
 If unconfigured appliances are set up, you see fault responses.

-For information about scalability and high availability, see VMware vRealize Automation Reference Architecture at https://www.vmware.com/support/pubs/vcac-pubs.html.
+For information about scalability and high availability, see VMware vRealize Automation Reference Architecture, available as a technical paper at https://www.vmware.com/support/pubs/vcac-pubs.html.